Kozea/Radicale/plugins.md

 ## Storage plugins
 This plugin is used to store collections and items.
-The module must contain a class `Storage` that extends `radicale.storage.BaseStorage`.
+The module must contain a class `Collection` that extends `radicale.storage.BaseCollection`.
 Take a look at the file `radicale/storage.py` in Radicale's source code for more information.